ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   The name of your release build binary artifact to be found in <build path>/artifacts/release.
-Ceedling sets the default artifact file extension to that as is explicitly specified in the [:extensions] section or as is system specific otherwise.
+Ceedling sets the default artifact file extension to that as is explicitly specified in the [:extension] section or as is system specific otherwise.

   **Default**: `project.exe` or `project.out`